Diary Major John Kevin Lloyd - 1942-1945 - Part 5

 dupatties to sentry.
 Found

-grave of Schuberth.
+grave of Lehuberth.
 Our men

 are unloading themselves of

-Indian money for Jap money.
+Indian money for Jap money

-Probably due to move rumour
+Probably due to some rumour

 going about.
 I feel very